-Goldstone is "the foremost cognitive scientist working at the interface of perception and cognition" and one of the world's "premier cognitive psychology researchers."
-His "unusually creative and elegant," "prolific and consequential" research explores the nature of the cognition of learning, initially focused on basic mechanisms of cognition, concept learning, categorization and perceptual learning, and more recently focused on learning science with applications for the classroom.
-His work on perceptual learning, where "he is widely recognized as one of the leading authorities," focused on bidirectional interactions between lower-level perception and action skills and high-level cognition.
-His computational models of learning have been applied to science and math classrooms and "his reputation in this domain is at the highest level worldwide."
-His work has debunked the concept of "the more realistic, the better" adopted by virtual reality researchers for teaching abstract scientific concepts.
+Goldstone is the foremost cognitive scientist working at the interface of perception and cognition and one of the world's premier cognitive psychology researchers.
+His research explores the nature of the cognition of learning, initially focused on basic mechanisms of cognition, concept learning, categorization and perceptual learning, and more recently focused on learning science with applications for the classroom.
+His work on perceptual learning focused on bidirectional interactions between lower-level perception and action skills and high-level cognition.
+His computational models of learning have been applied to science and math classrooms and his reputation in this area of expertise is at the highest level worldwide.
 Goldstone's advocacy for restructuring science education around cross-cutting scientific principles has accompanied his development of a tutoring system for arithmetic and algebra.
 The system, including the popular Algebra Touch edition, has sold more than 100,000 copies, and has been used in elementary, middle and high school classrooms, and online.

 Goldstone's latest research moves beyond individual psychology into collective behavior and is focused on how group communication networks ought to be configured to maximize the group's likelihood of finding good solutions to problems and another area focuses on how groups self-organize to achieve outcomes.
 Applications of this work include the development of assistive technologies for maximizing team performance; incentive structures for improving group level performance; and models to predict social trends such as temporal patterns in baby naming, investments, and scientific progress.
 This area of research "is some of the most exciting work being done in cognitive science."

-Recognized as "one of the world's leading cognitive scientists," Goldstone's research has received more than $10 million in funding from the Department of Education, the National Science Foundation, and the National Institutes of Health and he has more than 250 publications in top journals.
+Goldstone's research has received more than $10 million in funding from the Department of Education, the National Science Foundation, and the National Institutes of Health and he has more than 250 publications in top journals.
 He was awarded two American Psychological Association Young Investigator awards, was the executive editor of Cognitive Science from 2001-2005, was elected as a fellow of the American Academy of Arts and Sciences (2016), the Association for Psychological Science (2007), the Cognitive Science Society (2006) and the Society of Experimental Psychologists (2004).
-These awards reflect his stature as "unquestionably among the most creative and productive cognitive science researchers of his generation."
-"Rob is the world's leading scholar and ambassador of human learning, and in that capacity, he continues the lineage of premiere scholars who have made Bloomington the center of gravity in the cognitive and learning sciences."
+These awards reflect his stature among the most creative and productive cognitive science researchers of his generation.